 2017 Award winners

-Since her escape, Farida has spoken out about her experience, with engagements in Holland, France, Germany, the UK and Belgium.
+Since her escape, Fareeda has spoken out about her experience, with engagements in Holland, France, Germany, the UK and Belgium.
 Farida’s book, ‘The Girl Who Beat ISIS’ has been published in more than 14 countries.
 She spoke at the Wilton Park conference Tackling exploitation, trafficking and modern slavery in February 2017.

 Ms Angela Atim Lakor is the project coordinator of Watye Ki Gen, a Ugandan organisation (trans.
 “We Have Hope”) whose members are formerly abducted women held in the bush, working for the rights and the welfare of children born in captivity.